Bird anatomy: Proventriculus

 The avian stomach is composed of two organs, the proventriculus and the gizzard that work together during digestion.
 The proventriculus is a rod shaped tube, which is found between the esophagus and the gizzard, that secretes hydrochloric acid and pepsinogen into the digestive tract.
 The acid converts the inactive pepsinogen into the active proteolytic enzyme, pepsin, which breaks down specific peptide bonds found in proteins, to produce a set of peptides, which are amino acid chains that are shorter than the original dietary protein.
 The gastric juices (hydrochloric acid and pepsinogen) are mixed with the stomach contents through the muscular contractions of the gizzard.

 Gizzard

 The gizzard is composed of four muscular bands that rotate and crush food by shifting the food from one area to the next within the gizzard.
 The gizzard of some species of herbivorous birds, like turkey and quails, contains small pieces of grit or stone called gastroliths that are swallowed by the bird to aid in the grinding process, serving the function of teeth.
-The use of gizzard stones is a similarity found between birds and dinosaurs, which left gastroliths as trace fossils.
+The use of gizzard stones is a similarity found between birds and other dinosaurs, which left gastroliths as trace fossils.